31 RV Camping Tips for Beginners (Helpful Guide)

 What is the RV 10 year rule?

 Some RV parks may only accept your reservation if your RV is less than 10 years old.
-The idea is that older RVs are too weathered and worn and can affect the “image” of the campground.
-Older RVs might have safety issues related to old electrical and propane systems.
+The idea is that older RVs are too weathered and worn and can affect the campground’s image.
+Also, safety issues due to outdated electrical and propane systems are minimized.

 As long as your RV is well maintained with a nice clean exterior, it should be possible to request an exception.